-Ambassador Karen Kornbluh is senior fellow and director of GMF’s technology policy program which works to help shape a future in which technology strengthens rather than undermines democratic values.
+Ambassador Karen Kornbluh is Senior Fellow and Director Digital Innovation and Democracy Initiative, German Marshall Fund of the US, which works to help shape a future in which technology strengthens rather than undermines democratic values.
 This program contends with the challenge of online disinformation as well as other technology policy issues including 21st century jobs and innovation, democratic implications of frontier technologies, and cyber dimensions of national security.
 In addition, it will develop a framework for global transatlantic leadership on technology policy.

 A leading voice at the intersection of digital and economic policy, technology, and foreign affairs, Kornbluh comes to GMF from the Council on Foreign Relations, where she was senior fellow for digital policy.
 Kornbluh served as policy director to Barack Obama during his term in the United States Senate and was the Obama administration’s ambassador to the Organization for Economic Cooperation and Development (OECD) from 2009 until 2012.
 In this role she spearheaded development of the first global Internet Policymaking Principle and launched both the OECD's Gender Initiative and the Middle East-North Africa Women's Business Forum.